 Monday, 29 December 2025

-Empty Bunch Incerinator
+Empty Bunch Incinerator

 Below is a clear, technical but practical explanation of an Empty Fruit Bunch (EFB) incinerator in the palm oil industry, covering usage, scope, products, and environmental issues.